manishmadugula/Notes/SystemDesign/Notes.md

 - It is used in wiki pedia, one person can read the data, meanwhile others are also allowed to read and write back before the first person wrote it back, this ensures other users are not blocked till the first user updated the article.
 - Also used in git version control, if someone else already updated before original person wrote back, we get merge conflicts and need to resolve.
 - More performant since, optimistic lock won't hold on to resource.
-- Useful when few conflicts are the
+- Useful when few conflicts are there.

 ## Optimistic Lock Vs MVCC
 - I think they are sometimes used interchangeably, and if the transaction only involves one object then they are essentially the same, but MVCC is an extension of optimistic concurrency (or a version of it) that provides guarantees when more than one object is involved.
 Say that you have two objects, A and B, which must maintain some invariant between them, e.g. they are two numbers whose sum is constant.
 Now, a transaction T1 subtracts 10 from A and adds it to B, while, concurrently, another transaction T2 is reading the two numbers.
 Even if you optimistically update A and B independently (CAS them), T2 could get an inconsistent view of the two numbers (say, if it reads A before it's modified but reads B after it's been modified).
 MVCC would ensure T2 reads a consistent view of A and B by possibly returning their old values, i.e., it must save the old versions.